Optimization approaches to quadrature: new characterizations of Gaussian quadrature on the line and quadrature with few nodes on plane algebraic curves, on the plane and in higher dimensions: Cubature on the plane

 By Proposition \ref{evlu} and Lemma \ref{lemlu}, $L$ (even $L|_{\R[X]_{2d-2}}$) has exactly one quadrature rule.
 But this quadrature rule is $w$ and has

 many nodes.
 Therefore the upper bound in Corollary \ref{planecor} cannot be improved from $\frac32d(d-1)+1$ to something strictly below $(d-1)^2$. \end{rem}

 One could ask about possible improvements of the upper bound $\frac32d(d-1)+1$ in Corollary \ref{planecor} under the additional hypothesis $L(p)>0$ for all $p\in P_{2d-2}(\R^2)\setminus\{0\}$ from Theorem \ref{genthm}.
 In this case, the idea of Remark \ref{lowb} does not work.
-Indeed, the only results that seem to be known in this special case are the results of Möller \cite{mol} and \cite[Theorem 2]{cs}.
-Möller gives for each $d\in\N$ a huge family of $L\in M_{2d-1}(\R^2)$ satisfying $L(p)>0$ for all $p\in P_{2d-2}(\R^2)\setminus\{0\}$ such that any quadrature rule for $L$ needs at least
+The following remark which we owe to di Dio and Schmüdgen \cite{dds} gives another lower bound under this additional hypothesis.

+\begin{rem} $M_{2d-1}(\R^2)$ is a cone with nonempty interior (e.g., by Remark \ref{intdua}) in the vector space $\R[X,Y]_{2d-1}^*$ which has dimension $d(2d+1)$.
+For $k\in\N_0$, consider the semialgebraic set $A\subseteq M_{2d-1}(\R^2)$ consisting of all linear forms on $\R[X,Y]_{2d-1}^*$ that possess a quadrature formula with at most $k$ nodes.
+Obviously, $A$ is the image of a polynomial (in particular semialgebraic) map $\R^{3k}\to\R[X,Y]_{2d-1}^*$ and therefore is a semialgebraic set of dimension at most $3k$ \cite[Theorem~2.8.8]{bcr}.
+In order that $A$ can have nonempty interior, we must have $3k\ge d(2d+1)$ by \cite[Section~2.8]{bcr}, i.e., $k\ge\left\lceil\frac{d(2d+1)}3\right\rceil$.
+This shows that the linear forms that possess a quadrature rule but do not possess one with less than